Page created on June 3, 2021. Last updated on April 6, 2022 at 10:11

 Aneurysmal SAH accounts for 70% of nontraumatic SAH.
 Non-aneurysmal SAH is more common in younger patients.

-SAH causes a characteristic headache called “thunderclap headache”, which is very sudden as is usually described by patients as the worst headache of their lives.
+SAH causes a characteristic headache called “thunderclap headache”, which occurs hyperacutely and is usually described by patients as “the worst headache of their lives”.
 Other symptoms include loss of consciousness, seizures, and focal neurological symptoms.
 Meningism (stiff neck, photophobia, vomiting), can occur due to blood in the CSF.
 Patients also usually have severe hypertension.

 20% of patients have warning symptoms in the days before the SAH.
 These warning symptoms are usually transient and can be diplopia or headache.